Fatman13/devgrants/open-grant-proposals/chain-co.md

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->

-Chain-co will be committed to integrate the daemons of all four implementation of Filecoin to offer community a complete the high availability solution.
+Chain-co will be committed to integrate the daemons of all four implementations of Filecoin to offer community a complete high availability solution.

 # Team